Does Abstract Thinking Facilitate Information Processing? Evidence from Financial Analysts

 This paper investigates the role of realized and implied moments and their risk premia (variance and skewness) for commodities’ future returns.
 We estimate these moments from high frequency and commodity futures option data that results in forward-looking measures.
 Risk premia are computed as the difference between implied and realized moments.
 We highlight, from a cross-sectional and time-series perspective, the strong positive relation between commodity returns and implied skewness.
 Moreover, we emphasize the high performance of skewness risk premium.
 Additionally, we show that their portfolios exhibit the best risk-return tradeoff.
 Most of our results are robust to other factors such as the momentum and roll yield.

-Forthcoming in Journal of International Financial Markets, Institutions and Money.
+This paper was published in Journal of International Financial Markets, Institutions and Money, Volume 79, July 2022.
+Access the published paper.

 Higher-Order Risk Premium and Return Spillovers between Commodity and Stock Markets